Whiteknight/Rosella/libraries/harness.md

 Rosella provides a TAP producer library, the Rosella Test library.
 However, the Harness library should be able to work with any TAP producer.

+TAP Producers will output streams of test data that looks like this:

+    1..5
+    ok 1
+    ok 2 - test name/description
+    not ok 3
+    # This is a comment
+    ok 4 # TODO
+    not ok 5 - description # TODO

+The first line of the TAP stream is called the *plan*.
+It shows how many tests are expected.
+Every subsequent line will be either a subtest result or a comment.
+Successes are listed with "ok" and the number of the test.
+Failures are listed as "not ok" with the number.
+Following the "ok"/"not ok" and test number there is an optional description and an optional comment.
+If the first text in the comment is the string "TODO", the test is marked as such.
+A passing test marked TODO is reported as an unexpected pass.
+A failing test marked TODO is not listed as a failure in the final report.

+Any test file which can generate this kind of output is a valid TAP test.

 ### MVC

 The Harness library follows an MVC architecture.
 In MVC there are three basic